Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Proof of Theorem and

 which has already be defined by the equation \eqref{eq:dmin} in the Section \ref{sec:main}.

 \item {\bf Two useful integrals $\Ialp(t,\bz_t,z_t)$ and $\Jalp(t,\bz_t,z_t)$}

 Finally for any two test trajectories $z_t$ and $\bz_t$, we define

 which controls the difference of the two force fields at two point related by the ``optimal'' transport.
 We recall that we use here the convention $F(0)=0$, in order to avoid self-interaction.
 It is important here since we have $T^s(z_s) = T^s(\bar z_s)$ for all $s \in [t-\tau,t]$, for a set of $(z_s,\bar z_s)$ of positive measure (those who are associated to the same particle $(X_i,V_i)$).
-Defining a second kernel as